 Obstructive syndrome in the elderly diagnosis.
-Syndrome of bronchial obstruction (bronchospastic syndrome)
+Bronchial obstruction syndrome (bronchospastic syndrome)

 It is a fairly common pathology.

-With broncho-obstructive syndrome, there is a violation of bronchial patency due to narrowing or occlusion respiratory tract.
+With broncho-obstructive syndrome, bronchial obstruction occurs due to narrowing or occlusion respiratory tract.

 The predisposition to obstruction in children is associated with their anatomical and physiological characteristics: